micro-lc/backoffice-local/docs/20_getting_started/20_first_plugin.md

 #### Theme

 `micro-lc` provides a customizable set of css variables.
-One is the `--microlc-primary-color` which can be retrieved on your browser using the following REPL line
+One is the `--microlc-primary-color` which can be retrieved on your browser console using the following REPL line

 ```javascript
 window